 If you are planning to move into a new family home, you may be wondering what you should do with your existing mortgage.
 Of course, you can prepay it, but you will likely get hit with a hefty prepayment penalty.

-Another option is to port your mortgage, which allows you to take your mortgage with you and can be a cost-saving option in certain situations.
+Another option is to port your mortgage, which allows you to take your mortgage with you.
+This can be a cost-saving option in certain situations.

 But what does porting a mortgage mean?
-When is it a good option and how do you port your mortgage?
-Keep reading to find out the answers.
+When is it a good option?
+And how do you port your mortgage?
+Keep reading to find out.